Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 And if Lupin was reading Harry, Harry wasn’t aware of it then, either.

 But, given Pettigrew’s activities at the time the Potters were involved with the Order of the Phoenix, I would tend to suspect that while Lupin may be a functional Legilimens now, he almost certainly was not one then.
 Unless he felt that there was a need to keep that ability under wraps, even from his friends.
 He may have already been spying on the werewolves by that time, and learned it in preparation for that mission.
-And he never thought to use it on his friends.
+And, if so, he never thought to use it on his friends.
 Which is understandable.
 After all, they were his friends.

 Which did look like it could have been a hopeful sign for Harry’s ability to learn the skill at the advanced age of 17.
 If Harry spent the last part of the upcoming summer with members of the Order, one speculated that Lupin might even serve as one of his teachers.
 Lupin has a very good track record of teaching Harry advanced magic, and Dumbledore, after all, was no longer in the picture.